steveloughran/kerberos_and_hadoop/sections/secrets.md

 ## Client side JAAS debugging

-Set the system property `HADOOP_JAAS_DEBUG` to true and UGI will set the
+Set the env variable `HADOOP_JAAS_DEBUG` to true and UGI will set the "debug" flag on any JAAS files it creates

 ## KRB5CCNAME